pinuke/electron-based-installer/INSTRUCTIONS.md

 #### -- `nodejs.nsi` nsis script --

 This is a script written for the NSIS compiler.
 It is the core of the Windows bootstrapper, and makes the `setup.exe` file.

-Compile nodejs.nsi with the makensis command to compile installer Requires inetc and nsexec plugins for NSIS to compile!
+To use, compile nodejs.nsi with the makensis command to compile the installer
+NOTE: Requires inetc and nsexec plugins for NSIS to compile!

 ##### Lines 8 - 12